 Updated: Thursday, 01 Nov 2012, 2:44 PM EDT

-For more information check out our website, First Community Federal Credit Union .
+For more information visit the First Community Federal Credit Union Website .